NateEag/how-i-code/content/dates-and-times.rst

 If perceived time matters to the system, it should let users choose a timezone other than the system's default.
 To display perceived times accurately, a log of every timezone each user has ever used must be kept, as well as the datetime of each timezone change.
+The timezone change log can then be used to compute correct user-relative times throughout the system.
+For datetimes preceding the user's creation, it is necessary to assume their first timezone applies.
 That level of accuracy is not necessary for all software, but it cannot be introduced after the fact, so it should be considered carefully when beginning new projects.

-Dates should include ``date`` in their name, often as a prefix to a past-tense verb (``date_created``).
+Dates should include``date`` in their name, often as a prefix to a past-tense verb (``date_created``).
 Similarly, datetimes should include ``time`` in their name (``time_updated``).